serverdensity/sd-agent-core-plugins/statsd/README.md

     port: 8126 # or wherever your statsd listens
 ```

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending StatsD metrics and service checks to Datadog.
+Restart the Agent to start sending StatsD metrics and service checks to Server Density.

 ### Validation